Government (linguistics)

 In grammar and theoretical linguistics, government or rection refers to the relationship between a word and its dependents.
-One can discern between at least three concepts of government: the traditional notion of case government, the highly-specialized definition of government in some generative models of syntax, and a much broader notion in dependancy grammars.
+One can discern between at least three concepts of government: the traditional notion of case government, the highly-specialized definition of government in some generative models of syntax, and a much broader notion in dependency grammars.

 Traditional case government

 In traditional Latin and Greek (and other) grammars, government is the control by verbs and prepositions of the selection of grammatical features of other words.
 Most commonly, a verb or preposition is said to "govern" a specific grammatical case if its complement must take that case in a grammatically correct structure (see: case government).
 For example, in Latin, most transitive verbs require their direct object to appear in the accusative case, and the dative case is reserved for indirect objects.

 Thus, the phrase I see you would be rendered as Te video in Latin, using the accusative form te for the second-person pronoun, and I give a present to you would be rendered as Tibi donum do, which uses both an accusative (donum) for the direct and a dative (tibi, the dative of the second-person pronoun) for the indirect object.
 The phrase I help you, however, would be rendered as Tibi faveo and use only the dative form tibi.
 The verb favere (to help), like many others, is an exception to the default government pattern: its only object is in the dative.
 Although no direct object in the accusative is controlled by the specific verb, the object is traditionally considered to be indirect, mainly because passivization is unavailable except perhaps in an impersonal manner and for certain verbs of thay type.
 A semantic alternation may also be achieved when different case constructions are available with a verb: Id credo (id is an accusative) means I believe this, I have this opinion, and Ei credo (ei is a dative) means I trust this, I confide in this.

 Prepositions, as well as postpositions and circumpositions, which are adpositions, are similar to verbs in their ability to govern the case of their complement, and like many verbs, many adpositions can govern more than one case and then have distinct interpretations.
 For example in Italy would be in Italia, Italia being an ablative case form, but towards Italy would be in Italiam, Italiam being an accusative case form.